Trish Stratus: Professional wrestling career

+WWE (2000–present)

-World Wrestling Federation/World Wrestling Entertainment/WWE
+World Wrestling Entertainment, formally known as the World Wrestling Federation.

 T & A (2000–2001)

-Stratigeas made her debut as a heel on the March 19, 2000 episode of Sunday Night Heat under the ring name Trish Stratus.
+Stratus made her debut as a heel on the March 19, 2000, episode of Sunday Night Heat under the ring name Trish Stratus.
 She appeared on stage to scout Test and Prince Albert.
 The next night on Raw Is War, Test and Albert joined forces as the tag team T & A and Stratus began her first role in the company as their valet.
 It was during her stint managing T & A that Stratus took her first major bump in the ring, by being driven through a table by the Dudley Boyz at Backlash, after she had been taunting Bubba Ray Dudley for several weeks.
-In June, she was on the receiving end of a stink face from Rikishi on Raw.
+In June, she was on the receiving end of a stinkface from Rikishi on Raw.

 She also began managing then-heel, Val Venis to win the WWE Intercontinental Championship, but their partnership ended at SummerSlam after Venis lost the title.

 Stratus made her in-ring debut on the June 22 episode of SmackDown!, winning a tag team match with T & A against the Hardy Boyz and Lita.
 A storyline feud between Stratus and Lita developed after the match with Stratus attacking Lita on episodes of Raw and SmackDown!.
 This led to an Indian Strap match between the two women on the July 24 episode of Raw, which Stratus won with help from Stephanie McMahon.
 She finished the year competing unsuccessfully for the WWF Women's Championship numerous times, and separating from Test and Albert when the team disbanded.

 In early 2001, Stratus became involved in an angle with WWF Chairman Vince McMahon, during a time when Vince's wife Linda was kayfabe institutionalized following a demand Vince had made for a divorce during an episode of SmackDown!.
 Vince and Stratus' relationship increasingly angered the boss' daughter, then-heel, Stephanie McMahon.
 On the February 19 episode of Raw, Stephanie and Trish were scheduled for a match, but it quickly got cancelled due to Stephanie getting stunned by Steve Austin.
 At No Way Out, Stratus and Stephanie squared off, with Stephanie scoring the victory after a run-in by William Regal.
 In the midst of a tag team match that pitted Vince and Stratus against Regal and Stephanie the next night on Raw, Stratus was the victim of a set-up by Vince, Stephanie and Regal.
 Regal executed his finisher, the Regal Cutter, on Stratus and Stephanie then dumped slop over Stratus' body.
 Vince stood over Stratus and he told her she was a "toy" with which he had "grown tired of playing with".
-The angle continued the next week on Raw, with Vince forcing Stratus to strip down to her black bra and panties in the ring and bark like a dog.
+The angle continued the next week on Raw in controversial fashion, with Vince humiliating Stratus, forcing her to strip down to her black bra and panties in the ring and bark like a dog while crying.
 The storyline came to an end at WrestleMania X-Seven, when Stratus slapped Vince during his match against his son Shane, turning face in the process.